Laf111/CEMU-Batch-Framework/README.md

 It allows you to launch your loadiines games (uncompressed RPX) using many versions of CEMU without messing around with controler profiles, saves, duplicating update and/or DLC installations, shaders caches... for many users on many hosts (by making your game library portable without using a CEMU install and therefore there's no need to rebuild the shader cache and/or modify your games' profiles for each host).

-So you can run your games using the best version of CEMU available and update each version for each game gradually.
+**So you can keep the best version of CEMU for a given game and update each version for each game gradually.**

 As the mlc01 folder and settings are located in the game's one, you can backup the whole game including saves for all users, update, DLC, settings into a single archive file easily.